 By reacting fast and changing our course of action wherever the road may take us keeps the work challenging and interesting, people’s heads fresh and the business in ship shape.

-The ideal candidate should be experienced with Git, PostgreSQL, Linux and Elixir.
+The ideal candidate should be experienced with Git, PostgreSQL, Linux and Ruby or Elixir.